apache/flink/docs/apis/batch/libs/gelly.md

 The algorithm takes a directed, vertex (and possibly edge) attributed graph as input and outputs a new graph where each vertex represents a group of vertices and each edge represents a group of edges from the input graph.
 Furthermore, each vertex and edge in the output graph stores the common group value and the number of represented elements.

+### Adamic-Adar

+#### Overview
+Adamic-Adar measures the similarity between pairs of vertices as the sum of the inverse logarithm of degree over shared neighbors.
+Scores are non-negative and unbounded.
+A vertex with higher degree has greater overall influence but is less influential to each pair of neighbors.

+#### Details
+The algorithm first annotates each vertex with the inverse of the logarithm of the vertex degree then joins this score onto edges by source vertex.
+Grouping on the source vertex, each pair of neighbors is emitted with the vertex score.
+Grouping on two-paths, the Adamic-Adar score is summed.

+See the [Jaccard Index](#jaccard-index) library method for a similar algorithm.

+#### Usage
+The algorithm takes a simple, undirected graph as input and outputs a `DataSet` of tuples containing two vertex IDs and the Adamic-Adair similarity score.
+The graph ID type must be `Comparable` and `Copyable`.

+* `setLittleParallelism`: override the parallelism of operators processing small amounts of data
+* `setMinimumRatio`: filter out Adamic-Adar scores less than the given ratio times the average score
+* `setMinimumScore`: filter out Adamic-Adar scores less than the given minimum

 ### Jaccard Index